dangtuanhuy/assembla-to-jira-migration/README.md

 ## Ticket field conversions

-Most of the ticket fields are converted from Assembla to Jira via a one-to-one mapping and are indicated as **bold** below.
+Most of the ticket fields are converted from Assembla to Jira via a one-to-one mapping.
+These fields are indicated as **bold** below:

 ### Assembla ticket fields:
 * id